-We have about 40 enthusiastic members with many different skills.
-If you are considering building your own layout being a member is a good way all the skills required.
+We have about 50 enthusiastic members with many different skills.
+If you are considering building your own layout being a member is a good way to learn all the skills required.
 Membership costs $25 a month.

 The layout is controlled using either IOS or Android cell phones and our Wifi via JMRI.
 To operate on the layout one needs to have either WiThrottle on an IOS devise ( iPhone or iPad ) or Enginedriver on an Androide devise.
 Please email firstname.lastname@example.org for more information.

 Harold’s home model railroad is a “freelance” Union Pacific transition era model with appropriate engines, buildings and automobiles for the time period.
 The track plan is a 13ft by 14ft dog bone type plan with towns in each of the loops.
 The track plan has two passing tracks, an alternate main route, a passenger station passing track and two industrial switching tracks.
 The main line curves are 30 inch radius and I used Peco flex track and turnouts.